Optimization Function Classes

 Why It Matters

-This is the workhorse convergence result for regularized ERM.
+This is the standard convergence result for regularized ERM.
 Adding regularization makes any convex loss -strongly convex with .
 The condition number becomes , and the optimization converges in iterations.

 This directly connects to algorithmic stability: the same strong convexity that gives fast optimization also gives stability parameter .